TechAngelX/Skrabble/README.md

 # SkraBBKle

 ## Overview
 A text-based Java board game inspired by Scrabble, originally developed as a coursework assignment for my MSc in Computer Science.
 Designed to demonstrate core Object-Oriented Programming (OOP) principles—such as encapsulation, polymorphism, and inheritance—this project features a configurable board size (S x S) and a functional Computer opponent.
+Not quite finished yet.
+Very much a work-in-progress and nostalgic look at my past work...

 ## Example Output
 Below is an example of the game log and board state during a match.
 The board dynamically updates to show tiles, multipliers, and score tracking.